Art of Fighting 3: The Path of the Warrior: Reception and legacy

-IGN and Eurogamer instead felt that Art of Fighting 3 was a massive improvement over the series with the latter praising the visuals used for characters sprites and victory scenes.
-They found the new touches of the gameplay to be add replay value especially as the Deperation Moves become more strategic if the players want to win with their first round.
-IGN feels like the game is the most modern fighting game in the Art of Fighting compilation thanks to the graphics' improvements especially for such an old software it was originally released.
-GameSpot found "very different from conventional fighting games" and "unfinished" but it still feels more unique than the previous two games.
-They compared the fighting system to Namco's Tekken series, commenting on the attacks that cannot be defended.
-In regards to the unfinished comment, the issue the reviewer found was that only Ryo and Robert have proper endings while the rest playable characters seem to lack dialogues.
+IGN and Eurogamer instead felt that Art of Fighting 3 was a massive improvement over the series, with the latter praising the visuals used for character sprites and victory scenes.
+They found that the new touches of the gameplay added replay value, highlighting how the Desperation Moves become more strategic if the player wants to win their first round.
+IGN believed the game to be the most modern fighting game in the Art of Fighting series, mainly due to the graphical improvements and how advanced they were for the Neo Geo system.
+GameSpot found it "very different from conventional fighting games" and "unfinished", but said it still feels more unique than the previous two games.
+They compared the fighting system to Tekken, highlighting the attacks that cannot be defended.
+In regards to the unfinished comment, the issue the reviewer found was that only Ryo and Robert have proper endings, while the rest playable characters seem to lack dialogue.